cyberark/secretless-broker/README.md

 # Secretless

-Secretless is a proxy which replaces the native backend authentication of a backend service with Conjur authentication and authorization.
-The proxied backend can be a database, HTTP web service, or any other service which uses a TCP protocol.
+Secretless is a multiplexing server which relieves client applications of the need to directly handle secrets to backend services.
+The backend service can be a database, HTTP web service, or any other service which uses a TCP protocol.

-To provide Secretless access to a backend, a "provider" implements the protocol of the service, replacing the authentication handshake with a scheme based on Conjur access tokens.
-The client does not need or use a real password to the backend.
-Rather, it obtains a Conjur access token and uses it as the password.
-The Secretless provider passes the access token to Conjur and verifies that the client is both authenticated and authorized to access the backend service, which is modeled as a Conjur Webservice.
-If authentication and authorization is successful, the provider uses a URL, username and password stored in Conjur Variables to obtain a connection to the actual backend.
-This backend connection is then hooked up to the client, and data is shuttled back and forth between them as fast as possible.
+To provide Secretless access to a backend service, a "provider" implements the protocol of the backend service, replacing the authentication handshake.
+The client does not need to know or use a real password to the backend.
+Instead, it authenticates to the Secretless server.
+If Secretless decides that the client is both authenticated and authorized to access the backend service, the provider obtains credentials to the Backend service from Conjur Variables.
+These credentials are used to establish a connection to the actual backend, and the Secretless server then rapidly shuttles data back and forth between the client and backend.

-# Justification
+# Why Secretless?

-Exposing plaintext database passwords to client code is hazardous from both a security and operational standpoint.
-First, by providing the password to the client, the client becomes part of the database threat surface.
-If the application is compromised, then the attacker has a good chance of obtaining the password and being able to establish direct connections to the database.
-To mitigate the severity of this problem, database passwords are (or should be) rotated on a regular basis.
-However, rotation introduces the operational problem of keeping the applications up to date with changing passwords.
+Exposing plaintext secrets to clients (both users and machines) is hazardous from both a security and operational standpoint.
+First, by providing a secret to a client, the client becomes part of the threat surface.
+If the client is compromised, then the attacker has a good chance of obtaining the plaintext secrets and being able to establish direct connections to backend resources.
+To mitigate the severity of this problem, important secrets are (or should be) rotated (changed) on a regular basis.
+However, rotation introduces the operational problem of keeping applications up to date with changing passwords.
 This is a significant problem as many applications only read secrets on startup and are not prepared to handle changing passwords.

-When the client connects to the database through a Secretless proxy, we address both of these concerns.
+When the client connects to a backend resource through Secretles:

-* The client does not have direct access to the password, and therefore cannot reveal it.
+* **The client is not part of the threat surface** The client does not have direct access to the password, and therefore cannot reveal it.
-* The Secretless proxy is responsible for establishing connections to the backend, and can handle password rotation in a way that's transparent to the client.
+* **The client does not have to handle changing secrets** Secretless is responsible for establishing connections to the backend, and can handle secrets rotation in a way that's transparent to the client.

 # Example

-In this example, we setup a client to connect to Postgresql through a Secretless proxy.
+In this example, we setup a client to connect to Postgresql through Secretless.

-First, a Conjur policy creates the Host identity, the `pg` Webservice and the Variables which store the connection info:
+First, a Conjur policy creates a `secretless` Host identity along with Variables which store the database connection parameters:

 ```
-# This is the client
+# The Secretless server
-- !host myapp
+- !host secretless

 - !policy
   id: pg